 Looking into your genetic genealogy – a.k.a., your ancestry DNA – is an empowering method for exploring who you are, where you come from, and what sort of dispositions you might be prone to throughout your lifetime.

-If you’ve gone down the ancestry DNA testing route, you’re probably familiar with platforms like AncestryDNA, 23andMe, or MyHeritage – but if you’re ready to take it a step beyond ancestry DNA, it’s time for you to look into Genomelink.
+If you’ve gone down the ancestry DNA route, you’re probably familiar with platforms like AncestryDNA, 23andMe, or MyHeritage – but if you’re ready to take it a step beyond ancestry DNA, it’s time for you to look into Genomelink.
 Raw ancestry DNA analysis is a great start to gather insights into your genetic makeup and family history.
-Once you upload and access your ancestry DNA testing from one of the aforementioned companies, you are provided with additional pieces of the genetic puzzle, like: extensive health history, unique traits, family finder tools, ancient ancestry, and more.
-But before we dive too deeply into the analytics side of things, you might still be wondering what ancestry DNA testing is to begin with.
-We’ll fill you in.
+Once you upload and access your ancestry DNA analysis from one of the aforementioned companies, you are provided with additional pieces of the genetic puzzle, like: extensive health history, unique traits, family finder tools, ancient ancestry, and more.

 DNA: What our unique code tells us about ourselves